The store will not work correctly in the case when cookies are disabled.

 What to reach for in your gardening kit: Spade, Gloves, Weedkiller

-When overseeding your lawn it’s best to start with as best a bare canvas as you can – this means removing all debris, weeds, stones or boulders that may be in the way of a fine seedbed.
-Get your gloves on to avoid getting any splinters or cuts in your hands, and depending on the size of the area use a spade / trowel to dig up any weeds.
+When overseeding your lawn, it’s best to start with as bare a canvas as possible—this means removing all debris, weeds, stones, or boulders that may be in the way of a fine seedbed.
+Put on your gloves to avoid getting any splinters or cuts in your hands, and depending on the size of the area, use a spade or trowel to dig up any weeds.
 Alternatively, you can use a weedkiller to do this.

 2. Fertilise your soil